Mexican Petunia, Mexican Blue Bells, Florida Blue Bells, Desert Petunia, Etc.

 The Ruellia simplex did just fine in my bedroom over the winter waiting for spring so it could be in the ground outside.

 When temperatures permitted, I planted the Ruellia simplex along the right side of the porch in the north bed.
-They are doing fine, but I haven’t taken an updated photo yet.
+They are doing fine, but a few of the plants want to lean so I didn’t get them all in this photo.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.